fmv1992/data_sciences_project_template/readme.md

       called by the `main` function in the `main.py` file.
 * `code/python/data_loading.py`:
     * Provide data loading and preparation functions.
-    * Provide adequate data splitting methods (out of time versus out of sample).
+    * Provide adequate data splitting methods (e.g. out of time versus out of sample).
     * Must ensure data is properly passed to other functions of the module, including data type management (e.g. categorical versus boolean).